iankoplowitzdev/mockdraft-ui/README.md

 ## Development

 To develop the project, you must have the API running on port 3002.
-It's currently configured hard-coded to point to localhost, but that will change once I have an alpha version of the project and configure DNS in Route53.
+It's currently hard-coded to point to localhost, but that will change once I have an alpha version of the project and configure DNS in Route53.

 Running the developmental server simply requires you to start it with yarn using the following command:
 ```bash